 The earliest clinical sign of hypophosphatemic rickets slowed growth rate in the first year of life.
 The child shows reluctance to bear weight when beginning to stand or walk.
 Short stature is seen as the child grows.
-Older children may have a history of late dentition or multiple dental abscesses due to defect in dentin material.
+Older children may have a history of late dentition or multiple dental abscesses due to a defect in dentin material.

 Intellectual development is unaffected.
 Rachitic changes like widened joint spaces and flaring at the knees, bowing deformities.

-Hypertension, left ventricular hypertrophy, and craniosynostosis are some other features which can be seen.
+Hypertension left ventricular hypertrophy, and craniosynostosis are some other features which can be seen.
 Hyperparathyroidism may develop due to oral phosphate supplementation.
 Muscle weakness is rare.